agentOfChaos/oversized_syringe/README.md

 The file's directory and compression formats are pretty much understood now (I'd say 99.9%); the developement is now aimed at creating a stable and usable tool

+I have gathered most of the information about the file structure inside pac_format.txt, and also in the initial section of some python files.

 # Correctness

 I tried unpacking and repacking some of the game's archives for testing purposes, here's the results: